garden-io/garden/docs/reference/module-types/pulumi.md

 # If set to true, Garden will automatically create the stack if it doesn't already exist.
 createStack: false

-# The names of any services that this service depends on at runtime, and the names of any tasks that should be
-# executed before this service is deployed.
-dependencies: []

 # Specify the path to the Pulumi project root, relative to the deploy action's root.
 root: .